apache/openwhisk/docs/actions-actionloop.md

 actionloop-demo-ruby-v2.6   latest              df3e77c9cd8f        2 minutes ago          94.3MB
 ```

-So we have built a new image `actionloop-demo-ruby-v2.6`.
-However, aside from the renaming, internally it will still contain a Python runtime which we will change as we continue in this tutorial.
+At this point, we have built a new image named `actionloop-demo-ruby-v2.6`.
+However, despite having `Ruby` in the name, internally it still is a `Python` language runtime which we will need to change to one supporting `Ruby` as we continue in this tutorial.

 ## Preparing the Docker environment

 Our language runtime's `Dockerfile` has the task of preparing an environment for executing OpenWhisk Actions.
 Using the ActionLoop approach, we use a multistage Docker build to

 1. derive our OpenWhisk language runtime from an existing Docker image that has all the target language's tools and libraries for running functions authored in that language.
-In our case, we will reference the `ruby:2.6.2-alpine3.9` image from the [Official Docker Images for Ruby](https://hub.docker.com/_/ruby) on Docker Hub.
+    * In our case, we will reference the `ruby:2.6.2-alpine3.9` image from the [Official Docker Images for Ruby](https://hub.docker.com/_/ruby) on Docker Hub.
 1. leverage the existing `openwhisk/actionlooop-v2` image on Docker Hub from which we will "extract" the *ActionLoop* proxy (i.e. copy `/bin/proxy` binary) our runtime will use to process Activation requests from the OpenWhisk platform and execute Actions by using the language's tools and libraries from step #1.

-### Repurpose the renamed Python Dockerfile for Ruby builds
+## Repurpose the renamed Python Dockerfile for Ruby builds

-Let's edit the `ruby2.6/Dockerfile` to use, instead of the python image, the official ruby image on Docker Hub, and add our files:
+Let's edit the `ruby2.6/Dockerfile` to use the official Ruby image on Docker Hub as our base image, instead of a Python image, and add our our Ruby launcher script:

 ```dockerfile
  FROM openwhisk/actionloop-v2:latest as builder